 In this Part, unless the contrary intention appears —

-“principal Act” means the Rights in Water and Irrigation Act 1914.
+principal Act means the Rights in Water and Irrigation Act 1914.

 72. Interpretation Act 1984 not affected

 The provisions of this Part do not affect the application of the Interpretation Act 1984, so far as it is consistent with those provisions, to the amendments made by this Act.